MicrosoftDocs/Viva/Viva/insights/Tutorials/seller-success.md

 # Seller success plan

 Sales departments are the most profitable for any company, but their effectiveness can be unpredictable because of the variability in how salespeople work.
-With this in mind, Workplace Analytics offers the seller success plan.
+With this in mind, Viva Insights offers the seller success plan.
 Its purpose is to help sales organizations learn more about the behaviors that differentiate their most successful salespeople, and build plans that help salespeople acquire those behaviors.

 It's not the purpose of the seller success plan to make sellers more productive simply by giving them more data.
 Rather, it aims to encourage sellers to reflect on how they use their limited time, and to make decisions that align their use of time with the company’s strategic priorities.